Financial support at university

 There are no plans in place to change the current arrangements for student doctors and dentists who are already on the DfE student support system for the first four years of their degree.
 Support arrangements are different for each UK country, so please see our pages on financial support for medical and dental students in England, Wales, Scotland and Northern Ireland.

-Under the student loan system, students will be able to apply for non-repayable grants to cover additional childcare, adult dependants, parent learning costs and some costs towards travel to placements.
+Under the student loan system, students are able to apply for non-repayable grants to cover additional childcare, adult dependants, parent learning costs and some costs towards travel to placements.
 These can be accessed through the Learning Support Fund.

 Students with a disability can also apply for additional grant funding to help pay the extra essential costs they may have whilst studying on a higher education course as a direct result of their disability, through the Disabled Students' Allowance.
 Universities will also be required to include nursing, midwifery and allied health profession students within their financial support programmes.